7ujian/meg4/docs/en/userinput.md

 <kbd>Alt</kbd>+<kbd>G</kbd>, <kbd>Shift</kbd>+<kbd>p</kbd>, <kbd>l</kbd>, <kbd>a</kbd>, <kbd>t</kbd>, <kbd>o</kbd> <kbd>n</kbd>,
 will produce the characters `Πλατων`.

-This mode remains active after the characterer is entered, press <kbd>Esc</kbd> to return to normal input mode.
+This mode remains active after the character is entered, press <kbd>Esc</kbd> to return to normal input mode.

 NOTE: This feature is implemented using data tables, new combinations can be added to `src/inp.c` any time without coding skills.